-NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS

-The Annual and Special Meeting (the "Meeting") of the shareholders of Posera Ltd. (the "Corporation" or "Posera") will be held at the offices of Fasken Martineau DuMoulin LLP 333 Bay Street, Suite 2400, Toronto, Ontario M5H 2T6, on Wednesday, June 28, 2017, at 4:00 p.m.
+The Annual Meeting (the "Meeting") of the shareholders of Posera Ltd. (the "Corporation" or "Posera") will be held at the offices of Fasken Martineau DuMoulin LLP 333 Bay Street, Suite 2400, Toronto, Ontario M5H 2T6, on Monday, June 25, 2018, at 4:00 p.m.
 (Eastern Standard Time) for the following purposes:

-- 1. to receive the financial statements of the Corporation for the fiscal year ended December 31, 2016; - 2. to elect directors for the ensuing year; - 3. to appoint auditors and to authorize the directors to fix their remuneration; and - 4. to change the Company's registered office to 1106 Dearness Drive, Suite #4, London, Ontario N6E 1N9.
+- 1. to receive the financial statements of the Corporation for the fiscal year ended December 31, 2017; - 2. to elect directors for the ensuing year; - 3. to appoint auditors and to authorize the directors to fix their remuneration; and

 A description of the matters to be submitted to the Meeting is contained in the Management Information Circular accompanying this Notice of Meeting.
-The 2016 Annual Report, Management Information Circular and a form of Proxy accompany this Notice of Annual and Special Meeting.
+The 2017 Management Information Circular and a form of Proxy accompany this Notice of Annual Meeting.

-The record date for the determination of shareholders entitled to receive notice of and to vote at the Meeting is May 19th, 2017.
+The record date for the determination of shareholders entitled to receive notice of and to vote at the Meeting is May 25th, 2018.
 Shareholders of the Corporation whose names have been entered in the register of shareholders at the close of business on that date will be entitled to receive notice of and to vote at the Meeting.

-The financial statements for the fiscal year ended December 31, 2016 and the audit report are included in the Corporation's 2016 Annual Report.

-DATED at Toronto, Ontario this 12th day of May, 2017.
+The financial statements for the fiscal year ended December 31, 2017 and the audit report are available on the Company's website and will also be made available at the meeting.
+DATED at Toronto, Ontario this 24th day of May, 2018.